01Maya/RealE-State/README.md

-# 🏡 RealEstate – Modern Property Landing Page ✨
+# 🏡 RealEstate – Modern Property Landing Page✨

 A sleek, responsive, and professional real estate landing page built with **Next.js**, **Tailwind CSS**, **Framer Motion**, and **shadcn/ui**.
 It showcases luxury properties, featured categories, testimonials, and a smooth user experience optimized for conversions.